Maikelek/QuizApp/README.md

 1. **Quiz Participation:**
    - Users can take quizzes without the need for registration.
-   - Registered users can log in to track their quiz progress and history.
+   - Registered users can log in to track their quiz progress.

 2. **Quiz Statistics:**
    - Registered users have access to their quiz statistics, showcasing performance and progress.